DiscoverBSD/awesome-bsd/README.md

 * [forums](https://bbs.archbsd.org/)

 ### PC-BSD
+PC-BSD has evolved into [TrueOS](#trueos).
 PC-BSD® is a user friendly desktop Operating System based on FreeBSD.
 Known widely for its stability and security in server environments, FreeBSD provides an excellent base on which to build a desktop operating system.
 PC-BSD uses a host of popular open source window managers and uses a custom-tailored application installer that puts popular applications in easy reach of users.

 * [official site](http://www.pcbsd.org/)
 * [download](http://www.pcbsd.org/en/download.html)